 “Every Road Pay”?
-Here Are The 5 Most Expensive ERP Gantries To Avoid in Singapore
+Here Are The 5 Most Expensive ERP Timings To Avoid in Singapore (2024)

-According to LTA, Singapore is “first city in the world to manage road congestion by implementing an ERP system”.
+Singapore is the “first city in the world to manage road congestion by implementing an ERP system”, according to LTA.

 • AYE, after North Buona Vista Road (towards Tuas)